BennerLukas/Biblio/docu/specification.md

 - User: Every user of the database has a name, a user_id and his/her date of birth is stored.
 - Borrow: A User can lend severall books.
 For every loan the timestamp will be stored.
 For every borrowed item the duration and the Book_ID will be used to assign it to a loan.
 - The database can tracks which books a particular user already read.
+- The Address is handled in a seperate table and has the following attributes: city, country, street, house number, zipcode and a unique identifier.